Genki-S/ttnt/README.md

 $ ttnt BASE_COMMIT
 ```

-This will assume code-to-test mapping is properly produced for the BASE\_COMMIT.
+This will assume test-to-code mapping is properly produced for the BASE\_COMMIT.

 ## Development